CtrlHoltDel/todo-list/README.md

 - Fixed bug which deleted the whole div as opposed to the specific task div.
 - Fixed bug where variable was being overwritten.
+- Overhauled the design and made a few small JS tweaks.

 ## 30/07/2021